oll-korreckt/grammar/src/markdown/info/elements/partOfSpeech/participle.md

 <!-- *participle.identification_present-participle2 -->
 > The *running* dog is breathing heavily.
 <!-- .caption -->
 Participle.
 Here, *running* describes *dog*.
-You could remove *running* from the sentence and it would not destroy the clause nor the semantic meaning.
+You could remove *running* from the sentence and it would not destroy the clause or the semantic meaning.
 On the other hand, removing *breathing* would break the sentence since it is the main verb.

 #### Past Participle
 <!-- *participle.identification_past-participle1 -->